MM-Ego: Towards Building Egocentric Multimodal LLMs for Video QA: Experiments

 \textbf{Training Data.} We employ a joint image-video supervised fine-tuning (SFT) strategy.
 To enhance the model's capability in understanding a broader range of visual data, we combine our egocentric QA dataset with a variety of multimodal datasets.
 We curate an SFT dataset mixture consisting of our egocentric QA dataset, Ego4D narration dataset~\citep{grauman2022ego4d}, LLaVA-NeXT SFT collection~(including ChartQA~\citep{masry2022chartqa}, AI2D~\citep{hiippala2021ai2d}, DocVQA~\citep{mathew2021docvqa}, DVQA~\citep{kafle2018dvqa}, COCO~\citep{lin2014COCO}), ShareGPT4V~\citep{chen2023sharegpt4v}, synthdog-en~\citep{kim2021donut}), ShareGPT-4o~\citep{chen2023internvl}, ALLaVA instruct~\citep{chen2024allava}, ShareGPT4Video~\citep{chen2024sharegpt4video}, sherlock~\citep{hesselhwang2022abduction}, ScienceQA~\citep{scienceqa}, NExT-QA~\citep{xiao2021next}, and ActivityNet-QA~\citep{yu2019activitynet}.

-\textbf{Implementation Details.} The model is trained for one epoch with a base learning rate of $1\times 10^{-5}$, using a cosine scheduler.
+\textbf{Implementation Details.} The model is trained for 1 epoch with a base learning rate of $1\times 10^{-5}$, using a cosine scheduler.
 The batch size is set to 128.
 We sample a maximum of 300 frames~($N=300$) and select 32 visual embeddings in the proposed memory pointer prompting mechanism.
 By default, we set the explore-exploit balancing parameter $\alpha$ to $0.1$.
+Greedy decoding is used in generation.

 \textbf{Pretrained Models.} Our \modelname model is initialized from LLaVA-OV 7B~\citep{li2024llavaov}, a state-of-the-art MLLM known for its good performance on general multimodal understanding tasks.
 Following the same architecture, we use the SigLip-so400M ViT~\citep{zhai2023siglip} as the visual encoder for embedding video frames and Qwen2-7B~\citep{yang2024qwen2} as the LLM architecture.